Restaurant: Cafe Medina

 - The eggs are nice and runny and it just oozes all over the meat and mixes in with the gravy making the dish so much richer and ever better!

-- It’s savoury from the eggs and short ribs, sweet and tart with crunchy apples, creamy from the semi melted applewood cheese cubes and peppery from the fresh arugula that gets slightly cooked in the hot skillet.
-It’s a combination of freaking delicious!
-AND they give you a perfectly grilled soft and fluffy yet crispy focaccia bread to soak up all the sauciness!
+- It’s savoury from the eggs and short ribs, sweet and tart with crunchy apples, creamy from the semi melted applewood cheese cubes, and peppery from the fresh arugula that gets slightly cooked in the hot skillet.

 - I literally can’t talk to anyone while I eat this hearty dish.

-- The only thing is that the roast potatoes suck.
-They were so wrinkly and overcooked, dry and starchy.
-They should use red potatoes for a creamy buttery texture.
+- They were quite wrinkly, overcooked, dry and starchy and I prefer red potatoes for a creamy buttery waxy texture.

 - One baked egg, curried orzo, hungarian chorizo, zucchini, red pepper, roast corn, grano padano, avocado and tomato salad $12

-- This was good, but not my favourite here and it’s best shared.
-It’s a creative twist on a Spanish paella and I could appreciate the idea, but not really the execution because everything overcooked but the veggies.
+- It’s a creative twist on a Spanish paella and I could appreciate the idea, but not really the execution because everything overcooked but the veggies.

 - It had tons of fresh veggies and it was quite tangy from the tomatoes with a slight spiciness from the chorizo and creamy sweetness from the avocado.

 - Orzo (pasta) has a quick cooking time as is, and since it was served in the hot skillet it was easily overcooked and too soft.
-The curry wasn’t obvious and I just wanted more flavour in the orzo because it’s a bit one dimensional and I didn’t want to finish eating it.

 - Open faced ciabatta sandwich.
 Fried egg, smoked salmon caper cream cheese, sliced avocado, arugula pepperdew and artichoke salad $12 (Served all day)